-Our preschool classrooms participate in a swimming lesson once a week.
+Our preschool classrooms participate in swimming lessons.
 Each session is designed to expose children to water safety and enjoyment.
-Swimming sessions take place at our new aquatics center and are in a group swim format.
-Our older toddler classrooms participate in water play on the splash pad once a week.
+Swimming sessions take place at The Greater Burlington YMCA Aquatics Center and are in a group swim format.
+Please see your classroom teacher's schedule for specific information about when your child may be involved in swimming.

 Families will need to provide a swimsuit and towel for this activity.
-Trained aquatic staff and the classroom teachers swim with the children in addition to a lifeguard on deck.
-The focus is allowing children to feel comfortable in the water, with getting their faces wet, introducing swim skills and water safety.
-On swim days we appreciate clothes that are easy to put on independently as children have lots of transitions and this may lead to added frustrations.
+Trained aquatic staff and the classroom teachers swim with the children in addition to a lifeguard being on the pool deck.
+The focus is allowing children to feel comfortable in the water, getting their faces wet, and introducing swimming skills and water safety.
+On swimming days, we appreciate clothes that are easy to put on independently as children have lots of transitions and this may lead to added frustrations.